Lifetime Contribution Awards

 4:00-6:00 p.m.
 ET

 Last year, we announced Kate Barnes as the 2020 recipient of the CDSS Lifetime Contribution Award.
-The award ceremony we originally planned for September 2020 was sadly cancelled due to the pandemic, but we are delighted to announce the details of the rescheduled event.
-Although some in-person events will likely have resumed by this point, we have decided to create an online celebration so that we can include as many people as possible, and to make it easy to attend for Kate’s friends, family, and well-wishers from across the continent.
+The award ceremony we originally planned for September 2020 was sadly cancelled due to the pandemic, so we created an online celebration to include as many people as possible, and to make it easy to attend for Kate’s friends, family, and well-wishers from across the continent.

-As part of the celebration, we would like to gather your good wishes, stories, reminiscences, and/or reflections on Kate's influence in your life in order to create a digital scrapbook for Kate.
-We are seeking contributions in the form of text, video, or photos (with some explanation of the content of the photo).
+As part of the celebration, we have gathered your good wishes, stories, reminiscences, and/or reflections on Kate's influence in your life in order to create a digital scrapbook for Kate.
+We are still seeking contributions in the form of text, video, or photos (with some explanation of the content of the photo).
 You can be funny.
 You can be serious.
 You can be heartfelt.
 You can be silly.
 Kate will love hearing from you, however you want to share your wishes.